 Discover chile & Its people: from the cordillera to unbeaten patagonia

 This is our yearly Chile Salvaje small group trip which we do at the end of the Chilean spring.
-The trip is guided all the way by a Chilean host and we take in some of the most iconic & off the beaten path locations in Chile, where you can still experience generous wilderness, away from the crowds.
-This trip is for those wishing to explore, immerse themselves this country and its culture, share with the locals, discover some its traditions and visit places gifted with amazing beauty - we will take in from horse riding in the cordillera with the arrieros to glacier hiking in Patagonia.
+The trip is guided all the way by a Chilean host and we take in some of the most iconic & scenic locations in Chile, where you can still experience generous wilderness.
+This trip is for those wishing to explore, immerse themselves this country and its culture, share with the locals, discover some its traditions and visit places gifted with amazing beauty - we will take in from horse riding in the Araucania region and share with the Mapuche to hiking the Torres in Patagonia.

 As we will be visiting remote places, wild camping and moving quite a bit, we do ask that participants have a reasonable level of fitness and experience of camping and wild camping.
 No kayaking experience is necessary.